 The weighted union rule helps to minimize the depth of the tree, but we can do better than this.
 Path compression is a method that tends to create extremely shallow trees.
 Path compression takes place while finding the root for a given node X. Call this root R. Path compression resets the parent of every node on the path from X to R to point directly to R. This can be implemented by first finding R. A second pass is then made along the path from X to R, assigning the parent field of each node encountered to R. Alternatively, a recursive algorithm can be implemented as follows.
 This version of FIND not only returns the root of the current node, but also makes all ancestors of the current node point to the root.

 '''

-// FIND with path compression

-int ParPtrTree::FIND(int curr) const {
+public Integer FIND(Integer curr) {

-if (array[curr] == ROOT) return curr; // At root
+if (array[curr] == null) return curr; // At root

 array[curr] = FIND(array[curr]);

 return array[curr];

 }

 '''